agera-edc/IdentityHubOld/docs/developer/decision-records/2022-06-08-identity-hub/README.md

 * [Collections Write](https://identity.foundation/decentralized-web-node/spec/#write) to push Verifiable Credentials
 * [Feature Detection](https://identity.foundation/decentralized-web-node/spec/#feature-detection) listing the operations above as supported.

-The [Verifiable Ppresentations](https://www.w3.org/TR/vc-data-model/#presentations) returned by the Collections Query operation will equal to the Verifiable Credentials available.
+The [Verifiable Presentations](https://www.w3.org/TR/vc-data-model/#presentations) returned by the Collections Query operation will be the available Verifiable Credentials.
 No [derived data](https://www.w3.org/TR/vc-data-model/#presentations) will be extracted from the Verifiable Credentials to generate separate Presentations.

 Each participant in the dataspace will have a single [decentralized identifier](https://w3c-ccg.github.io/did-method-web) and a single Identity Hub instance available (no namespacing required).
 Communication with the Identity Hub will not be subject to authentication or authorization at this time.